VictorHachard/ubuntu-server-setup/README.md

 - Updating and upgrading the system
 - Setting the timezone (Brussel)
 - Installing Nginx (remove old TLS version)
-- Increasing SSH timeout and update the default port to 2233
+- Increasing SSH timeout and update (default port to 2233)
 - Installing and activate unattended upgrades
 - Updating the welcome message (production, certification, test)
 - Create missing .ssh folder and authorized_keys file for system user (between 1000 and 1100, excluding nobody)